supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

    ![Bulk import using csv file entry](./media/newcruser.png)

-#### Task 2 - Bulk addition of users using PowerShell
+#### Task 2 - Addition of users using PowerShell

 1. Open PowerShell as an administrator.
 This can be done by searching for PowerShell in Windows and choosing Run as administrator.

    >**Note** - Select PowerShell and not PowerShell ISE.